abdulDs/ScrapperBTC/mongodb/README.md

 this bash script will excute all the installation script then will run the actual python script

-Our Goal
+# Our Goal
-Scrapes the (https://www.blockchain.com/btc/unconfirmed-transactions) websites every 1 minute and store the observation in as an object in mongodb collection.
+to Scrape (https://www.blockchain.com/btc/unconfirmed-transactions) websites every 1 minute and store the observation in as an object in mongodb collection.